 Today is the day many refer to as “Gotcha Day.”
-Four years ago on a Friday night at 6pm our lives unknowingly and unexpectedly changed forever when God began to write a new chapter in each of our stories through the use of the Safe Families for Children Program.
-And while you don’t remember (you were only 3), I will never forget the first few sentences, or moments, in which you stepped your toddler sized feet into our home and later into our hearts.
+It’s not really my favorite phrase., but it is the day that four years ago, on a Friday at 6 pm, our lives unknowingly and unexpectedly changed forever when God began to write a new chapter in each of our stories through the use of the Safe Families for Children Program.
+While you don’t remember (you were only 3), I will never forget the first few sentences, or moments, in which you stepped your toddler-sized feet into our home and later into our hearts.

-I sometimes have a hard time celebrating this day, January 10th, because while I am blessed by all that we gained…your beautiful smile, your tight squeezes, your tender love, and your contagious laughter…I know all that you, your siblings and your biological family lost in the process.
+I sometimes have a hard time celebrating this day, January 10th, because while I am blessed by all that we gained, your beautiful smile, tight squeezes, tender love, and contagious laughter…I know all that you, your siblings, and your biological family lost in the process.

-And the cool things is that your passion for others to be healed didn’t end on that day in the grocery store.
-I am always in awe when you hear an ambulance go by and you stop everything, to bow your head and pray.
+And the cool thing is that your passion for others to be healed didn’t end on that day in the grocery store.
+I am always in awe when you hear an ambulance go by and you stop everything from bowing your head and praying.

 I could also talk about how you will turn down cake and ice cream for an apple.
 Or how you will cry when you hear that salmon is for dinner, yet once the tears are dried, you smile and tell jokes as you eat it anyway.
 Because that’s just the amazing little person that you are.
 You truly are remarkable.

-To read more posts from my “Tales of Fostering”, click on the links below:
+To read more posts from my “Tales of Fostering,” see the links below: